cvs0/ThunderHack-Recode-Addon-Template/README.md

 To begin developing your addon, follow these steps:

 1. **Clone this repository**: Use `git clone` to download this template to your local environment.
 2. **Customize the Template**: Rename the package and modify the provided example classes to fit your addon's needs.
-Implement the `IAddon` interface methods to define your addon's behavior.
 3. **Build Your Addon**: Compile your addon using Gradle.
 The build script is pre-configured for your convenience.
 4. **Test Your Addon**: Place the compiled `.jar` file into the `mods` folder of your Minecraft installation and launch the game to test your addon with ThunderHack.